loomio/loomio/docs/en/development_handbook/code_guidelines.md

 Have a look in `lineman/app/components/mixins.scss` and `lineman/app/components/utilities.scss` for commonly used stuff.

 ### Abbreviations
 Please don't use abbreviations.
 Eg: Write `button` not `btn`.
-This makes the code easier to read and write - as if abbreviations are in use you can't be sure of spelling.
+This makes the code easier to read and write - and if abbreviations are in use you can't be sure of spelling.

 ## Translations
 Translations for the AngularJS frontend are currently kept in /config/locales/client.yml.
 We really want to move each translation into it's component (coming soon).
 Please follow the same naming scheme as the CSS and don't nest more than once. eg: